-for trade and travel to limit the spread of infections should be weighed against its implications for loss of economic risk-sharing; indeed, our model suggests that even health outcomes end up being superior with some coordination on trade.
+uncoordinated decision-making by countries, terms of trade and economic outcomes may end up being excessively dire for the infected countries.
+As a consequence, an important normative insight of our model is that the purely epidemiological consideration of "closing the borders" for trade and travel to limit the spread of infections should be weighed against its implications for loss of economic risk-sharing; indeed, our model suggests that even health outcomes end up being superior with some coordination on trade.

 Related Literature.
 Our paper is related to a growing literature that studies the nexus between economics and disease4.
 In one of the few papers on the economics of disease dynamics before 2020, Greenwood et al. (2019) analyzed the dynamics of HIV in Africa and its economic consequences.
 Building on this work, Brotherhood et al. (2020) analyze a rich set of behavioral patterns and show the importance of heterogeneous lockdown policies for the Covid-19 environment.
-At a single country level, Eichenbaum, Rebelo and Trabandt (2020) embed SIR disease dynamics into a macroeconomic model and study the tradeoffs resulting from simple suppression policies.
-Alvarez, Argente and Lippi (2021) is another early paper studying the optimal lockdown policy in a single country as a planning problem in a macroeconomic disease model.
-Foundational work on the health externalities arising from Covid-19 is, among others, Garibaldi, Moen and Pissarides (2020) and Assenza et al. (2020).
+At a single country level, Eichenbaum, Rebelo and Trabandt (2021) embed SIR disease dynamics into a macroeconomic model and study the tradeoffs resulting from simple suppression policies.
+Alvarez, Argente and Lippi (2021) study the optimal lockdown policy in a single country as a planning problem in a macroeconomic disease model.
+Health externalities arising from Covid-19 are discussed in Garibaldi, Moen and Pissarides (2020) and Assenza et al. (2020).
 Just like our paper, these early papers are mostly concerned with delaying or flattening the infection curve; modelling dynamics with several infection waves as observed in the first 18 months of the global pandemic of 2020/21 requires additional model ingredients, as discussed by Atkeson (2021).5

-Our paper studies multiple countries and international trade in multiple goods, with associated domestic and trade policies to manage the pandemic.
-It thus relates to other recent contributions studying hetereogeneity in macroeconomic SIR dynamics, such as Acemoglu et al. (2021) who develop an SIR model with heterogeneous groups and lockdown policies, and Kaplan, Moll and Violante (2020) who integrate the SIR disease dynamics in a heterogeneous agent new-Keynesian model and study the distributional consequences of different containment strategies, with a focus similar to Glover et al. (2020).
-Fernandez-Villaverde and Jones (2020) estimate and simulate an SIR model by using disaggregate data from various locations, providing also an overview of the international evolution of the disease on their website.
-In a similar vein, McKibbin and Roshen (2020) and Liu, Moon and Schorfheide (2021) estimate a DSGE model and a Bayesian panel VAR, respectively in order to make global forecasts of different health-economics scenarios.
+Our paper also relates to other recent contributions studying hetereogeneity in macroeconomic SIR dynamics, such as Acemoglu et al. (2021) who develop an SIR model with heterogeneous groups and lockdown policies, and Kaplan, Moll and Violante (2020) who integrate the SIR disease dynamics in a heterogeneous agent new-Keynesian model to study the distributional consequences of different containment strategies, with a focus similar to Glover et al. (2020).
+Fernandez-Villaverde and Jones (2020) estimate and simulate an SIR model by using disaggregated data from various locations, including international evolution of such data.
+In a similar vein, McKibbin and Roshen (2020) and Liu, Moon and Schorfheide (2021) estimate respectively a DSGE model and a Bayesian panel VAR in order to make global forecasts of different health-economics scenarios.

-Antràs, Redding and Rossi-Hansberg (2020) also study the economics of international trade and disease transmission conceptually.
-The authors develop a two-country model of
+Similar to our paper, Antràs, Redding and Rossi-Hansberg (2020) study the economics of international trade and disease transmission conceptually.
+The authors develop a two-country